tgoodsell-tempus/teleport/rfd/0abc-kube-access-forward-identity.md

 ## Details

 The Proxy will authenticate to the Kube Service and any remote Teleport proxy using its certificate.
-The proxy certificate does not contain any user identification and it's signed by the Teleport CA. The proxy will then forward the user's identity using HTTP headers or Proxy Protocol extensions (one or the other, not both).
+The certificate used by proxy does not contain any user identification and it's signed by the Teleport CA. The proxy will then forward the user's identity using HTTP headers or gRPC metadata instead of generating a new certificate on the behalf of the user.
+Since the proxy is authenticated using its certificate, the upstream service can trust the identity received in the request headers.

 This change will remove the requirement for the proxy to generate a new certificate and thus call auth's `ProcessKubeCSR` endpoint to sign the key-pair containing the user's identity.

-Here we present two options for forwarding the user's identity:

-### Option 1: Impersonation: Forward user identity using HTTP headers
+### Impersonation: Forward user identity using HTTP headers

 As opposed to the majority of protocols supported by Teleport, the Kubernetes protocol is based on HTTP 1/2.
 This allows us to forward the user's identity using HTTP headers for the specific case of Kubernetes.

-The proposed solution is to use the Proxy certificate to authenticate to the upstream service and to forward the user's identity using HTTP headers for later Impersonation.
+The proposed solution is to use the Proxy certificate to authenticate to the upstream service and to forward the user's identity using HTTP headers or gRPC metadata for later Impersonation.

-Once the upstream service receives a request, it will check the proxy certificate to validate the request's provenance and its role - making sure it's proxy - for authenticating the request.
-Once authenticated, it will impersonate the identity contained in the request HTTP headers.
-After trusting the identity received, the upstream service will impersonate the identity in a similar way to when the user connects to the proxy or the Kube Service.
+Once the upstream service receives a request, it will check the certificate provided to validate the request's provenance and its role - making sure it's a proxy - for authenticating the request.
+Once authenticated, it will impersonate the identity contained in the request headers.
+This impersonated identity will be available in `authz.Context` and services won't be able to distinguish between a request forwarded by the proxy or a request made directly by the user.

 This approach is similar to what Kubernetes API does when forwarding requests to the API server using Impersonation.
 In the Teleport case, we must